9 Things You Can Do As A Coach To Minimise The Risk Of A Sports Injury Claim

 - Maintain equipment and facilities being used – Before sporting events the facilities should be checked and potential hazards should be removed.
 It is important to ensure equipment that will be used is in working order, maintained and repaired regularly.
 Warn and overused equipment should be regularly updated.
 A system of checks should be carried out on the older equipment.

 - Discuss potential high risks with participants – Prior to a sporting event, it is important to ensure the participants understand the high risks involved in the activity that they are about to take part in.
 It is also a good idea to ensure each of the participants understands the rules of the sporting activity.
-Particularly high risk sporting activities should be assessed as to whether an indemnity should be signed by the participants.
+Particularly high-risk sporting activities should be assessed as to whether an indemnity should be signed by the participants.

 - Ensure that you are adequately supervising the event/session It is important that not only is the person in charge aware of what is going on under his/her supervision, but also that the person in charge is suitably accredited and qualified.
 It is crucial that coaches be alert at all times and that distractions are minimised.

 - The participants should be checked to ensure they are able to carry out the activity – Sometimes it is necessary for health checks to be carried out to ensure that the participant is safe to take part in the event.
-In particular sports injuries associated with the sports will carry mandatory rest periods and medical assessments before a player can carry on post injury.
+In particular sports injury is associated with the sports will carry mandatory rest periods and medical assessments before a player can carry on post injury.
 As a coach, adhere strictly to this.

 - It is crucial to ensure that any injured player is removed from the field of play when it is suspected they have sustained an injury – This is particularly important with regards to possible head injuries and concussions in contact sports, it is advised that the coach uses objective tests instead of his/her own subjective judgement to determine whether or not a participant is able to return to the field of play.
 If there is more than one coach or supervisor present then multiple views may be sought to ensure no additional risks are taken.